root-project/root/README/ReleaseNotes/v610/index.md

   The following picture show the old and new version
 - When a 2d histogram was drawn with option `LEGO1` and white colored, the dark side of the lego was red instead of gray.
+- New option "0"to draw TH2Poly.
+When used with any `COL` options, the empty bins are not drawn.

 ![New box option for 3D histograms](NewBoxOption.png)